Wife killed after lesbian affair and taunting husband over small penis, court hears

 "He couldn't take the rejection and killed his wife.
 They had been married for 10 years.
 They had no children together, but she was the mother of two boys and two girls from previous relationships."

-The court heard that Melania had told friends in November she was "not happy".
+The court heard that Melanie had told friends in November she was "not happy".

 "The master bedroom of the house is the bedroom where Melanie slept.
 This is where the body was found," the prosecutor added.